ShivaShanmuganathan/Upgradable-Smart-Contracts-Proxy-Pattern/README.md

 }
 ```

+### Modularity by Decoupling Facets from Each Other
+In the past it was common for a facet to contain within its source code every single state variable that was ever used by the diamond, in the order they were first declared.
+Or at least these facets contained state variables in their source code that they didn't use.
+This was done to avoid the problem of a new facet clobbering existing state variables.

+This problem is now solved with Diamond Storage.
+With Diamond Storage the source code of a facet can just contain the state variables that it actually needs and there is no concern about overwriting existing state variables.

+This means that facets that use Diamond Storage are independent from each other and it means that these facets can be reused by different diamonds.
+In this way facets become reusable libraries for diamonds.

+### 💎 DiamondCut, the Swiss-Army Knife for Contract Upgrades
+The diamondCut function enables you to add, replace and remove any number of functions from a diamond in a single transaction.
+For example in one function call to diamondCut you can add 3 new functions, replace 6 functions and remove 4 functions.
+Or you could call diamondCut one time to add one function.
+This is really flexible.

+In addition the diamondCut function emits an event that shows all changes made to a diamond.
+It records all additions, replacements and removals of functions.

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.